The Life of Elon Musk

 As a self-confessed workaholic known to push 120-hour work weeks, Musk doesn't really do spare time.
 But has has squeezed in a number of relationships and had more kids than most.

-Elon and Justine divorced after eight years and he went on to have an on-off relationship with the actress Talulah Riley, marrying and divorcing twice between 2010 and 2016.
-That same year he dated Amber Heard, fresh out of her battered relationship with Johnny Depp.
+Elon and Justine divorced after eight years, and he went on to have an on-off relationship with the actress Talulah Riley, marrying and divorcing twice between 2010 and 2016.
+That same year he had the misfortune of dating Amber Heard, now infamous for her highly suspect allegations against Johnny Depp.

-In 2018, Musk settled down with the singer Grimes and they had a son named X. They went on to have a daughter named Y who was carried via surrogacy.
+In 2018, Musk settled down with the singer Grimes, aka Claire Boucher, and they had a son named X. They went on to have a daughter named Y who was carried via surrogacy.
 By 2022, their work split them between Texas and LA, and Musk declared himself single.

-While seven kids sounds like overdrive for most of us, Musk assures us one of the biggest threats to civilisation is underpopulation.
+While seven kids sounds like overdrive for most of us, Musk assures us one of the biggest threats to civilisation is a population crash.
 He says that with birth rates declining all over the world, we aren't making enough people to labour and innovate in future.
-Without action, the catastrophe will manifest in the generational blink of an eye.
+Without action, this scenario will manifest in the generational blink of an eye.

 "Please look at the numbers—if people don't have more children, civilisation is going to crumble, mark my words." - Elon Musk